She Dances: Production

 In March 2024, it was announced Steve Zahn, Ethan Hawke, Sonequa Martin-Green, Rosemarie DeWitt and Audrey Zahn had joined the cast of the film, with Rick Gomez directing from a screenplay he co-wrote alongside Zahn.
 Zahn and Gomez serve as producers under their Macaroni Art Productions banner.

 Principal photography took place in Kentucky.

 Release

 It had its world premiere at the 2025 Tribeca Festival on June 5, 2025.
+The film was released in the United States on March 27, 2026.

 Reception

+On review aggregator Rotten Tomatoes, 89% of 28 critics gave the film a positive review, with an average rating of 6.7/10.

-Christian Zilko of IndieWire criticized the overuse of clichés in the writing, but found the "performances are enough to salvage the film," highlighting Audrey Zahn as giving a "fantastic debut performance."
+Christian Zilko of IndieWire found the "performances are enough to salvage the film," highlighting Audrey Zahn's "fantastic debut performance."

-In a mixed review, Tomris Laffly of Variety complimented the pairing of Steve and Audrey Zahn but found that the "stilted writing and direction" led to awkward dialogue and interactions.
+Tomris Laffly of Variety complimented the pairing of Steve and Audrey Zahn but found that the "stilted writing and direction" led to awkward dialogue and interactions.